Table of Contents

 - Typically bright colors

 Disc dog tournaments take dog frisbees to the extreme.
 These dogs make snatching a flying object out of mid-air into an art form.
-While you might consider keeping one frisbee on-hand for afternoon play, the constant bite pressure of tournaments demand that owners of competitors retain a stock of DOZENS.
+While you might consider keeping one frisbee on hand for afternoon play, the constant bite pressure of tournaments demands that owners of competitors retain a stock of DOZENS.